sensible-hq/sensible-docs/readme-sync/v0/integrations/4000 - excel/index.md

 2. In the **Document type** dropdown in the right pane, select your document type.

    If you haven't created your own document type, select `sensible_instruct_basics / Auto select` .
-This document type, `sensible_instruct_basics`, contains interactive example configs for bank statements, resumes, and contracts.
+The `sensible_instruct_basics` document type contains interactive examples for bank statements, resumes, and contracts.
 If you specify `Auto select`,  Sensible automatically detects the best-fitting extraction configuration, or "config", for the document you upload.

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_instruct_11.png)

 3. Click **Upload document** and select your example document.

-​       If you don't have your own example document, use the following PDF document with the `sensible_instruct_basics` document type :
+​       If you don't have an example document, use the following PDF document with the `sensible_instruct_basics` document type :

 | Example PDF | [Download link](https://github.com/sensible-hq/sensible-docs/raw/main/readme-sync/assets/v0/pdfs/bank_3.pdf) |
 | ----------- | ------------------------------------------------------------ |